ActiveIS/ActiveIS.UmbracoForms.CustomEmail/README.md

 A customizable email template which does not include the form data.
 You can add multiple Reply-to, To, Bcc, Cc addresses, sends both HTMl and plain text versions and uses an RTE for the email body.

+The email template is fully customizable, and the template name can be input via the Umbraco backoffice.

 ## Getting started

 This package is supported on Umbraco 8.6+ and Umbraco Forms 8.4.1+.